 Valium addiction symptoms

-- You take increasing doses or take it more frequently
+- Taking increasing doses or taking it more frequently

-- Your life centres on using, buying and recovering from Valium
+- Life centres around using, buying and recovering from Valium

-- Your work, family or school life are less important than Valium
+- Work, family or school life are less important than Valium

-- You have less interest in hobbies, social activities or interests than you used to
+- Less interest in hobbies, social activities or interests

-- You take Valium even if it causes or worsens your health issues
+- Valium is consumed even if it causes or worsens health issues

-- You get withdrawal symptoms when you try to cut back or stop taking Valium
+- Withdrawal symptoms are experienced if attempting to cut back or stop taking Valium

-When you are physically addicted to Valium, and have a psychological preoccupation with the drug, your body and mind will react if you try to stop or cut down.
-The Valium withdrawal symptoms that you experience will depend on the frequency and amount of Valium you take.
+When a person has a Valium addiction, and a psychological preoccupation with the drug, their body and mind will react if they try to stop or cut down.
+The Valium withdrawal symptoms they experience will depend on the frequency and amount of the drug that is taken.
 They can include the following: